-IEEE 802 response to CN.1 on IEEE Std 802.1Q-2022:
+IEEE 802 response to CN.1 on ISO/IEC/IEEE FDIS 8802-1Q:

-It has been stated in many prior responses to ballot comments from China NB, IEEE Std 802.1Q (ISO/IEC/IEEE 8802-1Q:2020) explains how it can be used in conjunction with IEEE Std 802.1X-2020 (approved as ISO/IEC/IEEE 8802-1X:2021).
+As IEEE 802 has previously communicated, IEEE Std 802.1Q (ISO/IEC/IEEE 8802-1Q:2020) explains how it can be used in conjunction with IEEE Std 802.1X-2020 (approved as ISO/IEC/IEEE 8802-1X:2021).
 IEEE Std 802.1Q is not based on nor does it depend on the use of IEEE Std 802.1X-2020.
 It is provided as an illustrative example to provide additional security through port-based network access control.
 Specifically, IEEE Std 802.1X may be used to provide a further level of control over the connectivity provided by a Bridge Port to the MAC Relay Entity and the Higher Layer Entities within a Bridge.

 Furthermore, IEEE 802 believes that none of the alleged security problems asserted by the China NB have been shown to be valid.
-In spite of numerous communications and requests for further technical information about the vague claims of "security problems" in IEEE 802 security standards since 2013, the China NB has been unable to substantiate their assertions.
-The history of the security technology discussion can be found in documents SC6N17493 and SC6N17741The documents referenced in the China NB ballot (6N15494 and 6N15556) date from 2012 and 2013 and responses to comments were submitted from IEEE 802 at that time.
-The general assertions raised in the China NB's ballot were discussed at length in 2013 at an IEEE 802 meeting in Geneva (with IEEE 802 and Switzerland NB representatives in attendance) and in both 2013 and 2014 at SC6 meetings in Seoul and Ottawa (with

-IEEE 802, China NB and Switzerland NB representatives in attendance).
-During those meetings, IEEE 802 fully responded to all claims made by both the China NB and Switzerland NB representatives and also provided additional information about the design and specification of IEEE 802 technologies.
-Since that time, however, the China NB has failed to substantiate these assertions, despite numerous requests from IEEE 802.
+In spite of numerous communications and requests for further technical information about the vague claims of "security problems" in IEEE 802 security standards since 2013, the China NB has not substantiated their assertions.
+The history of the security technology discussion can be found in documents SC6N17493 and SC6N17741.
+The documents referenced in the China NB ballot (6N15494 and 6N15556) date from 2012 and 2013 and responses to comments were submitted from IEEE 802 at that time.
+The general assertions raised in the China NB's ballot were discussed at length in 2013 at an IEEE 802 meeting in Geneva (with IEEE 802 and Switzerland NB representatives in attendance) and in both 2013 and 2014 at SC6 meetings in Seoul and Ottawa (with IEEE 802, China NB and Switzerland NB representatives in attendance).
+During those meetings, IEEE 802 fully responded to all claims made by both the China NB and Switzerland NB representatives and provided additional information about the design and specification of IEEE 802 technologies.
+Since that time, however, the China NB has not substantiated these assertions, despite numerous requests from IEEE 802.